BernardinoCampos/values/README.md

 <h2 align="center">Supporting Opensource</h2>

-`formapro\values` is an MIT-licensed open source project with its ongoing development made possible entirely by the support of community and our customers.
+`BernardinoCampos\values` is an MIT-licensed open source project with its ongoing development made possible entirely by the support of community and our customers.
 If you'd like to join them, please consider:

 - [Become our client](http://forma-pro.com/)
 - [Become a sponsor](https://www.patreon.com/makasim)